ADVANCED TUTORIALS

 Project Management

-In GTD, the word project has a slightly different meaning than the one you are probably used to.
+In GTD, project has a different meaning than in everyday use.
 Here, a project is any result that requires more than one action.

 Create a new project

-The Projects section allows you to create and edit your projects as well as to add and organize the needed actions to accomplish them.
+In the Projects section, you can create and edit projects, and add or organize the required actions to complete them.

-When you create a new project, you must assign it a title that correctly expresses the result you hope to obtain.
+When you create a new project, give it a title that clearly states the outcome you want.

 If you use Evernote as a personal repository of information, you can associate an Evernote notebook to each FacileThings project.
 This way you will be able to view all notes of that notebook on the project’s Reference Material list.